FanniBelics/PokeAPI-XQuery-queries/README.md

 This query sends a request to the API and collects the URLs to the first n pokemons based on your adjustments.
 Then from the returned URLs the query requests the API again to collec each Pokemon's data one by one.
 Parameters:
--`limit_pokemon`: This parameter adjusts the amount of pokemons you'd like to request from the API -`current_offset`: The offset parameter of the API declares the amount of pokemons you'd like to skip before requesting the first one
+- `limit_pokemon`: This parameter adjusts the amount of pokemons you'd like to request from the API
+- `current_offset`: The offset parameter of the API declares the amount of pokemons you'd like to skip before requesting the first one
 -Example: if you set `current_offset` to 3 and `limit_pokemon` to 10 you'll get the first 10 pokemon after the 4th one, which means the first Pokemon you're getting is Charmander, skipping Bulbasaur and it's evolutions

 ## 2. Pokecards